matlin975/ARM_SPEED_RADAR/README.md

 # ARM_SPEED_RADAR
-Speed measuring device using a doppler radar with an ARM Cortex M4 microprocessor
+Speed measuring device using a doppler radar with an ARM Cortex M4 microprocessor.
+The project was a part of an embedded systems course.
+Developed using STMCUBE IDE for ARM Cortex MCU:s.

 <p align="center">